Distance: 22 miles out and back

 At the far end of the valley you climb, significantly, for a mile to a series of rollers through classic coastal grassland.
 You’ll swear you’re in the Scottish highlands.
 Fog is common here on warm days, but it only adds to the Gaelic atmosphere, and almost always Hwy 1 is below the fog layer so you’ll see the ocean and the coast.
 This is open range, so you’ll see cattle and sheep, sometimes on the road.
 The road is never flat (in either direction), so you’ll burn more energy than you expect.

-A mile or so from the end,the road drops straight down to Hwy 1 and the ocean.
-If you’re just out for an easy day, enjoy the vistas, turn around and ride home.
-But I hope you don’t.
-Ride down to Hwy 1.
+A mile or so from the end, the road drops straight down to Hwy 1 and the ocean.
 The descent is a little too steep, too rough, and too tightly curved, but it’s still fun.
-There’s a bone-rattling cattle guard right in the middle of the descent, just where you don’t want it, at a spot where you’re tempted to get up to serious speed.
+There’s a bone-rattling cattle guard right in the middle of the descent, just where you don’t want it, at a spot where you’re tempted to get up some serious speed.
 There appears to be a second one, but it’s actually fake—just lines painted on the road.

 At the CVR/Hwy 1 junction is Coleman Beach State Park, which seems to be no more than a turn-out and a 50-ft hiking trail to a bluff.
 You’re on top of typical coastal headlands, and I saw no way down to the water, but the views are good—not spectacular, but good.
 It’s a perfect place to have a little picnic and watch the waves crash on the rocks below.
 There’s a small interesting coastal community, Carmet, 1/2 mile north on Hwy 1 if you want civilization.